asadBangash/refactor_code/README.txt

 Y.  Refactor it if you feel it needs refactoring.
 The more love you put into it.
 The easier for us to asses your thoughts, code principles etc

 IMPORTANT: Make two commits.
 First commit with original code.
-Second with your Refactor so we can easily trace changes.
+Second with your refactor so we can easily trace changes.

 NB: you do not need to set up the code on local and make the web app run.
 It will not run as its not a complete web app.
 This is purely to assess you thoughts about code, formatting, logic etc